 Amount raised to-date for the Lion Recovery Fund to recover lions in Africa.

-Amount the Pangolin Crisis Fund intends to raise in three years to help save pangolins from extinction.
+Amount the Pangolin Crisis Fund intends to raise in its first three years to help save pangolins from extinction.

 Wildlife Crime Prevention's Luwi Nguluka Talks at Expo